What is Rent Control?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-Rent control refers to laws that limit the amounts of rent and the amounts that rent can be increased in any year.
-There is no statewide rent control in the US, and all the rent control laws and regulation are passed by cities.
+Rent control refers to laws that limit the amounts of rent and rental increases in any year.
+There is no statewide rent control in the US, and all related laws and regulations are passed by cities.
 Most of the cities with rent control are located in New York, California, and New Jersey.
 Washington, D.C. also has rent control.
-State laws often affect City rent-control ordinances, so you should check both to find out about the law in your area.
+State laws often affect city ordinances.
+So you should check both to find out about the law in your area.

 In some places, like New York City, rent control and rent stabilization are different things and have different set of regulations.
 In other places, like Los Angeles, the two terms mean the same thing.
-Cities with rent control and/or rent stabilization usually have boards or agencies that enforce the laws and where both tenants and landlords can get information about their rights and responsibilities.
+Cities that have one or both of these in place usually have boards or agencies that enforce the laws and where both tenants and landlords can get information about their rights and responsibilities.

-Rent control laws don’t just concern rent limits or rent increases.
-They usually also deal with the landlord’s responsibility to make repairs, lease renewals, evictions, and special rules for groups like senior citizens.
+These laws also deal with the landlord’s responsibility to make repairs, lease renewals, evictions, and special rules for groups like senior citizens.
 In some cities senior citizens are protected from any rent increase, even when increases are allowed for younger tenants.

 Rent control laws were popular in the 1970s into the 1980s, but organized landlord opposition to the laws caused some of them to be repealed or weakened after the late 1980s.
 In the places where rent control still exists, it has usually been affected by two kinds of decontrol.
 The first is called vacancy decontrol, which means that when a tenant in a rent-controlled unit moves out the regulations concerning the unit change.
 This may mean that the unit is no longer controlled at all, that different control regulations apply, or that the landlord can raise the rent before the unit comes under rent control again.
 The other main form of decontrol is an exemption for new construction, usually defined as constructions later than the mid-1970s.
 Tenants of newer buildings in these cities have no rent-control protection.